 Background: Recently, I was honored to be invited to a day-long Round Table discussion at Yum Brands with 6 Louisville business leaders and David Novak, former CEO at Yum Brands.
 David Novak founded and now runs oGo Lead, an online leadership development company.
 The topic of our discussion was to discuss best practices on recognition in the workplace and to learn from David’s vast Yum experience at developing a recognition-based culture that improves morale and reduces turnover.
 I’m a restaurant and investment-banking guy, and the other local business leaders were in the fields of IT, investment management, marketing, leadership, and telecommunications.

 I hope you won’t mind taking a slight detour here from what we normally discuss in the Restaurant Boiler Room.
 Over the years, a big portion of our Company’s success is due to Yum franchisees.
-Tony Petrunin in our office is a former Pizza Hut Corporate employee, and I worked at both Yum Corporate and KFC Corporate.
+I worked at both Yum Corporate and KFC Corporate.
 David Novak’s leadership and legacy have had a big impact on Unbridled as well as the success of many franchisees over the world for decades.

 d.
 Here are several takeaways that I won’t forget:

-A recognition program needs to be well-planned out and supported.
+A recognition program needs to be well-planned and supported.

 Any recognition must be specific and sincere.